jmetz93/leaveReview/README.md

 # Crowd-Source-Review-Component
-This is a microservice that renders reviews from a mongo database with mock reviews in.
+This is a microservice that renders reviews from a mongo database with mock reviews.
 All data is randomly generated and you are able to give your own reviews as well.

+# For Demo:

 # Set up in Terminal Steps
 - "npm install" for dependencies
 - "sudo mongod" to run mongod shell
 - Open new terminal tab and "mongo --host 127.0.0.1:27017" to start local mongo instance
-- Open additional tab "cd database"
+- Open additional tab in the project directory and  enter "cd database"
 - "cd mongo"
 - "node generateData.js" create data